networknt/light-eventuate-example/account-management/README.md

 * Customers Service - REST API for creating customers
 * Accounts Service - REST API for creating accounts
 * Transactions Service - REST API for transferring money
-* Customers View Service - subscribes to events and updates a material view, and provides an API for retrieving customers
+* Customers View Service - subscribes to events and updates query side material view.
+And it provides an API for retrieving customers
-* Accounts View Service - subscribes to events and updates a material view, and provides an API for retrieving accounts
+* Accounts View Service - subscribes to events and updates query side material view, And it provides an API for retrieving accounts

 # Building and running the microservices